skramm/homog2d/docs/homog2d_manual.md

 <a name="tech"></a>

-- The two types `Point2d` and `Line2d` are actually the same class, behavior differs due to some policy-based design (see below).
+- The two types `Point2d` and `Line2d` are actually the same class, behavior differs due to some policy-based design.
+Similarly, the types `CPolyline` and `OPolyline` (Closed and Open polyline) are specializations of the root class `PolylineBase`.
 - Points are stored as non-normalized values, any computation will keep the resulting values.
 Normalization is done for comparison but not saved.
 - Lines are always stored as normalized values (a^2+b^2 = 1)